 Sacha Baron Cohen is forever linked with his eternally meme-able 2006 mockumentary Borat.
 And in 2020, nearly 15 years later, he surprised and delighted fans with the release of Borat Subsequent Moviefilm.
 And much like with Borat, the sequel features a few relatively unknown actors.
 But no cast member — either already famous or up-and-coming — makes a bigger impact than the actor playing Borat's daughter, Bulgarian actress and Oscar nominee Maria Bakalova.

-In the film, Borat is tasked with returning to America, only he feels he has to do so while in disguise, as he's too well-known now.
-He's also not returning alone, as he explains in the trailer Borat Subsequent Moviefilm.
-Instead he's bringing his daughter, Sandra Jessica Parker Sagdiyev, to offer her as a "gift to someone close to the throne."
+In the film, Borat is tasked with returning to America, but he's not returning alone.
+Instead he's bringing his daughter, Tutar Sagdiyev to offer her as a "gift to someone close to the throne."
 (We later learn that this person is none other than Mike Pence.)

 The actor is a relatively new face on the scene here in the United States, as Bakalova's IMDb page lists mostly international credits such as Transgression.
 However, this "new face on the scene" status isn't likely to last, as Bakalova has rightfully earned herself some awards show buzz with a Best Actress in a Musical or Comedy nomination at this year's Golden Globe awards.
 In addition, she's something of a critical darling, as her Borat 2 role earned her nominations across a multitude of film critic association awards nationwide, as well as more than a few wins.